Practice Policies & Patient Information

 Through another contract that we are all working to, all Practices in our network will gradually take on offering all their own appointments for patients who need to have blood tests.
 We hope to be able to offer some weekend and evening appointments through the hub for these tests to be taken.

-We will also be employing a social prescriber who will support those isolated patients who need some support to integrate with the community and combat loneliness.
-The network will have a clinical pharmacist who will offer consultations to help patients understand their medication and resolve any problems they might be experiencing as well as help check patients’ medications when they are discharged from hospital
+We also a social prescriber who will support those isolated patients who need some support to integrate with the community and combat loneliness.
+The network have a clinical pharmacist who offers consultations to help patients understand their medication and resolve any problems they might be experiencing as well as help check patients’ medications when they are discharged from hospital